CuriouzK0d3r/cli-novel-writer/chapters/test.md

 Write your chapter content here...

-gsdfgsdg

-fafdsaf
-asfafaf
-f
-a
-faHi there.

-f
-a
-af

-af
-a

-fsfs
+Once upon a time there was a night guarding a kingdom.